severalnines/docs/user-guide/mysql/nodes.rst

 List out all query rules created under this ProxySQL instance.

 * **Add New Rule**
-	- Details at ProxySQL MySQL query rules `wiki site <https://github.com/sysown/proxysql/wiki/MySQL-Query-Rules>`_.
+	- Creates a new query rule.
+Details at ProxySQL `MySQL query rules <https://github.com/sysown/proxysql/wiki/Main-(runtime)#mysql_query_rules>`_.

 * **Edit**
 	- Edit an existing query rule.
+This will expand a dialog for you to fine tune the query rule before updating it into ProxySQL.

 * **Delete**
 	- Delete an existing query rule.